-In order to be eligible for Store creation, brands are required to enrol in Amazon Brand Registry.
+In order to be eligible for Store creation, brands are required to enroll in Amazon Brand Registry.

-To enrol in Amazon Brand Registry, you need:
+To enroll in Amazon Brand Registry, you need:

 - An active registered trademark for your brand that appears on your products or packaging